kkrugler/flink-training/README-Bootcamp.md

 If all the tests pass and the build is successful, you are off to a good start.

-### Import the flink-training project into your IDE
+### Import the flink-training-bootcamp project into your IDE

 The project needs to be imported as a gradle project into your IDE.